DS4SD/docling-ibm-models/README.md

 - [TableFormer Checkpoint](https://huggingface.co/ds4sd/docling-models/tree/main/model_artifacts/tableformer)
 - [beehive_v0.0.5](https://huggingface.co/ds4sd/docling-models/tree/main/model_artifacts/layout/beehive_v0.0.5)

-Place the downloaded files into `tests/test_data/model_artifacts/` directory.

 ## Inference Tests

-This contains unit tests for Docling models.

-First download the model weights (see above), then run:
+You can run the inference tests for the models with:

 ```
-./devtools/check_code.sh
+python -m pytest tests/
 ```

 This will also generate prediction and matching visualizations that can be found here: